Licensed Professional Counselor Supervision in Texas

 • Maintain current supervisor status throughout the term of this contract with the supervisee

-• Maintain a written record of each supervisory session in a file for the LPC Associate which will contain:
+• Maintain a written record of each supervisory session in a file for the LPC Associate, which will contain:

 • Signed and dated copy of Council’s supervisory agreement form for each of the LPC Associates supervisors (if more than one)

-• Copy of the LPC Associate’s online license verification noting the dates of issuance and expiration
+• Copy of the LPC Associate’s online license verification, noting the dates of issuance and expiration

-• Copy of supervisees malpractice insurance
+• Copy of supervisee’s malpractice insurance

-• Copy of supervisees Resume
+• Copy of the supervisee’s Resume

 • Fees and record of payment (if applicable)